-One example of Factitious Disorder is to mimic behavior that is typical of a mental illness, such as schizophrenia.
+- Factitious disorder imposed on self includes the falsifying of psychological or physical signs or symptoms, as described above.
+An example of a psychological factitious disorder is mimicking behavior that is typical of a mental illness, such as schizophrenia.
 The person may appear confused, make absurd statements, and report hallucinations (the experience of sensing things that are not there; for example, hearing voices).

-Factitious Disorder Imposed on Another was formerly called Factitious Disorder by Proxy or Munchausen Syndrome by Proxy.
-Individuals with this disorder produce or fabricate symptoms of illness in another under their care: children, elderly adults, disabled persons, or pets.
-It most often occurs in mothers, although it can occur in fathers, who intentionally harm their children in order to receive attention.
+- Factitious disorder imposed on another: People with this disorder produce or fabricate symptoms of illness in others under their care: children, elderly adults, disabled persons, or pets.
+It most often occurs in mothers (although it can occur in fathers) who intentionally harm their children in order to receive attention.
 The diagnosis is not given to the victim, but rather to the perpetrator.

 - Dramatic but inconsistent medical history

 - Unclear symptoms that are not controllable, become more severe, or change once treatment has begun

 - Predictable relapses following improvement in the condition